jordanofoster/ntu-obsidian-notes/ITEC20267 - Adv. Networking/Lecture 17 - Security in Distributed Systems.md

 Migitation mechanisms consider assigning multiple paths for each lookup, by using disjoint paths - this causes high message overhead, however.

-Alternative options involve using cryptographic schemes to protect paths - but P2P, being designed around decentralised coord
+Alternative options involve using cryptographic schemes to protect paths - but P2P, being designed around decentralised coordination, is a hard environment to implement centralised services within - as would be required to support the coordination of system-wide cryptographic signatures.

 ### Summarization of Attack Types

 | Attack | Availability | Integrity | Confidentiality | Functionality |